CarsonSun2207/Travas_Pro/README.md

 ## Software Development
 ### Onboard Raspberry Pi
-Onboard Raspberry Pi acts as a node connected to the server, which is mounted on the car.
+Onboard Raspberry Pi acts as a node (client) connected to the server, which is mounted on the car.
 - Function
     - When the car passes through the entrance of the road, the RFID reader on the car will sense the chip corresponding to the entrance, thus sending an entry signal to the server, and will receive the signal from the corresponding server to carry out the next operation.
 Similarly, when the car is leaving the road, the RFID reader on the car will sense the chip corresponding to the exit, thus sending the leave signal to the server.
     - Tracking sensor will make the car follow the route designed by tracking line, including forward, left turn and right turn.